kahmannf/array-transforms/README.md

 ```

 ### filter
 Returns a iterable that only contains items which match the predicate.
-Similar to Array.prototype.filter.
+Similar to `Array.prototype.filter`.
 ```typescript
 function filter<T>(source: Iterable<T>, predicate: Predicate<T>): Iterable<T>
 ```